Thursday, June 19, 2025

 Why Digital Governance and Compliance are the Backbone of Sustainable, Efficient, and Trustworthy Digital Transformation - A Podcast Summary

-In this episode, Nav and Jas dive deep into the often-overlooked topic of Digital Governance and Compliance—a crucial piece of the digital transformation puzzle that directly impacts sustainability, cost, efficiency, and customer trust.
+In this episode, Nav and Jas explore the often overlooked topic of Digital Governance and Compliance—a crucial piece of the digital transformation puzzle that directly impacts sustainability, cost, efficiency, and customer trust.

 Environmental Impact: How Compliance Drives Sustainable Digital Practices